clightning4j/lite-bitcoin-rpc/README.md

 ## Introduction

-**Why you developed another one RPC wrapper for Bitcoin Core?**
+**Why you developed another RPC wrapper for Bitcoin Core?**

-__All the java implementation for Bitcoin core are old and not longer updated, and also are written with a specific version of Bitcoin core this means that there are java implementations well tested that support the last version of Bitcoin as well as an old version of Bitcoin Core.__
+__All the java implementations for Bitcoin core are old and not longer updated, and also are written with a specific version of Bitcoin core.
+This means that there are java implementations well tested that support the last version of Bitcoin as well as an old version of Bitcoin Core.__

 ## How Use it